 The number of new start-ups in the UK is now at record levels.
 Britain, meanwhile, is rated as one of the best places to start a new business, despite all the troubles of Brexit, according to a survey from Weebly.
 This new breed of entrepreneurs come in all shapes and sizes.
 While millennials make up the largest group of these new entrepreneurs.
 A growing number of baby boomers are ditching retirement plans to start a second career.
 45% of those surveyed were women, with many entrepreneurs finding ways to turn their hobbies into a living.

-However, the biggest thing standing in the way is money and where to find it.
+However, the biggest thing standing in the way is money and where to find loans for business.
 To get started you’ll need enough money to buy all the equipment you need, employ people and keep the business running until it starts generating revenue.
 This can be the biggest challenge.
-Most start-ups will fail within the first few years, so from a bank’s perspective new business lending appears high risk which is why many of them will be wary about offering start-up and new business start up loans for small Businesses.
+Most new companies will fail within the first 24 months, so from a bank’s perspective new business lending appears high risk which is why many of them will be wary about offering start-up and new business start up loans for small Businesses.

 Those which do offer start-up loans will require you to fulfil a certain criteria when starting a new business.
 First, they will be very unlikely to fund a business which has been operating for less than two years.
 Second, you will need a good credit rating as well as a good business plan and realistic cash flow forecasts.
 Before they even consider giving you a loan, they will need to know your financials are in good order.
 All this type of funding is issued and supported by the British Business Bank plc which is wholly owned by HM government.

 To get to that two-year limit, therefore, many entrepreneurs will start out small.
 For example, they may incorporate as a limited company, but employ only themselves or their partner as they attempt to prove the business model.
 If they can show it will work in this initial period, a bank will be more likely to advance a loan.